rust-minidump/rust-minidump/CONTRIBUTING.md

 Wow that's a lot!

 Since streams are rarely perfectly unique, you can usually fill in this stuff by basing it (read: copy-pasting) the code for similar streams.
-For instance, if you're implementing something similar to MemoryList, then CTRL+Fing for "memory_list" in synth-minidump will generally show you what needs to be added.
+For instance, if you're implementing something similar to MemoryList, then CTRL+Fing for "memory_list" in minidump-synth will generally show you what needs to be added.

 # Adding a New Analysis to minidump-processor/minidump-stackwalk